 Forming work groups

-Work groups are formed by negotiation between:
+Work groups are formed by negotiation and agreement between:

 - the PCBU, and